SPEEKI PARTNER AGREEMENT (TERMS & CONDITIONS)

 (b) economic loss, loss of profits or loss of any of the following – revenue, clients, bargain, goodwill, anticipated savings, use of products or equipment, software, data or management time.

-15.3.
-Subject to clause 14 (Third party claims), the maximum aggregate liability of a party to the other party for all claims under, related to, in connection with or arising out of this Agreement or its subject matter, whether in contract, tort (including without limitation negligence), in equity, under statute, under an indemnity, based on fundamental breach or breach of a fundamental term or on any other basis, is limited to USD$100,000.00.
+15.4.
+Subject to clause 14 (Third party claims) and clause 15.3, the maximum aggregate liability of a party to the other party for all claims under, related to, in connection with or arising out of this Agreement or its subject matter, whether in contract, tort (including without limitation negligence), in equity, under statute, under an indemnity, based on fundamental breach or breach of a fundamental term or on any other basis, is limited to USD$100,000.00.

 16. Obligations of confidentiality